 So, it does rather beg the question, is the young woman standing really a servant or an equal?
 It has also been given the title, Two Society Women.

-The painting appeared in a Sotheby’s catalogue of sales dated 9th November 1986, which gave it yet a different title, Ladies Gathering Fruit, c.1750, so we contacted Sotheby’s hoping for some more information on its provenance, but unfortunately, they were unable to provide responses to individual questions, so we were no further forward.
+The painting appeared in a Sotheby’s catalogue of sales dated 19th November 1986, which gave it a yet another, Ladies Gathering Fruit, c.1750, so we contacted Sotheby’s hoping for some more information on its provenance, but unfortunately, they were unable to provide responses to individual questions, so we were no further forward.
 We also approached Wadsworth Atheneum Museum of Art and are still hopeful of a more positive response from them.

 We then decided to research the artist himself, Stephen Slaughter for more clues.